Honest comparison

 Smith.ai, Ruby Receptionists, AnswerForce — all real options, all human-staffed.
 Here is when an AI agent beats them on speed and cost, and when a human service is still the right call.
 No spin.

-see AI agent pricing → jump to comparison
+See AI agent pricing Jump to comparison

-side by side
+Side by side

-Speed, cost, Spanish, booking — what actually differs.
+Speed, cost, Spanish, booking —

 Numbers and feature claims are public-facing from each vendor's pricing page as of 2026.
 Verify against current vendor pricing before final decision.